pilleatus/orientdb-tutorial-distributed-database/gitbook/import_project.md

 In the main package of the project there are three classes:

-1. Customer:&ensp; defines a simple person with name, address...
+1. Customer:&ensp; Defines a simple person with name, address...
-2. Main:&ensp; &ensp; &ensp; &ensp;entry-point for our program
+2. Main:&ensp; &ensp; &ensp; &ensp;Entry-point for our program
-3. Manager:&ensp;&ensp;various methods for connecting and modifying the database
+3. Manager:&ensp;&ensp;Various methods for connecting and modifying the database

-The customer example is a Java-Object-Project, so we used the Object-API from OrientDB with the corresponding libraries  (http://orientdb.com/download-previous/).
+The customer example is a Java-Object-Project, so we used the Object-API from OrientDB with the corresponding libraries from [here](http://orientdb.com/download-previous/).